pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   <dd>
   The action to take on each problem event between
   <code>startActionThreshold</code> and <code>stopActionThreshold</code>.
-  Must be one of 'none', 'kill-watchdog' or 'restart-server'.
+  Must be one of 'none', suspend-watchdog' or 'restart-server'.
-  Defaults to 'kill-watchdog'.
+  Defaults to 'suspend-watchdog'.
   </dd>
   <dt>Notification path <code>notificationPath</code></dt>
   <dd>